Support Services

 3. Documentation of the route(s) of exposure, and the circumstances under which the exposure incident occurred.

-The district shall ensure that a copy of the Exposure Control Plan is accessible to all employees.
+The district will ensure that a copy of the Exposure Control Plan is accessible to all employees.

 Cross-ref: Student Health Services